About

 Board of Directors and their affiliations

-• Gerri Ferris, DMD Periodontist, Retired
+• Dr. Gerri Ferris, DMD, Periodontist, Retired

 • Nat Ford, CEO, Jacksonville Transportation Authority